cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 Although the material system itself doesn't make any assumptions on the content,<br>
 there are some built-in effects written on top of the system, provided for common usage:<br>
 unlit, physically-based (standard), skybox, particle, sprite, etc.<br>
-For a quick reference, here is how each shading term in `builtin-standard` will be assembled from input data：
+For a quick reference, here is how each shading term in `builtin-standard` will be assembled from input data:

 ![Standard](standard-material-graph.png)